 The great news is you can still plant cultivars of Agapanthus that have passed low fertility tests.
 These cultivars do not produce any, or hardly any, seeds.
-This means they’ll stay where you plant them and not affect natural places nearby.
+This means they should stay where you plant them and not affect natural places nearby.

-A full article on the trialling process and assessments was published International Society for Horticultural Science in 2018 and you can read it here.
+A full article on the trialling process and assessments was published in the International Society for Horticultural Science in 2018 and you can read it here.

 Who has tested these plants?

 In 2012 an Agapanthus Working Group (AWG) was established to identify low fertility cultivars.
 The group is made up of Auckland Council Biosecurity, Auckland Botanic Gardens, Manaaki Whenua Landcare Research, Plant & Food Research, New Zealand Plant Producers Incorporated, and the nursery production industry.
 The group has since partnered with other botanic gardens to trial Agapanthus.

 I have a low fertility cultivar you need to know about...